YARC-Official/docs/backgrounds.md

 4. Ensure that per-song backgrounds are not disabled in Settings / General / Venues/Backgrounds.

 5. To help synchronize the video with the song, you can add a *video_start_time* to the song.ini file: negative values delay the video, while positive values seek the video to the time where the song starts.
-As an example, this starts the video at 4.5 seconds:
+As an example, this jumps to 4.5 seconds within the video when the song audio starts:
 `video_start_time=4.5`

 ## Editing Tips